By Jason Nasse

 Did you catch our April AAV webinar with Tim Miles, PhD, Director of the CLOVER Center at CalTech?
 If so, you may have submitted a question that didn’t get answered live - but he kindly took some time to address all your unanswered questions via text! (well, maybe not all of ...

 Originally published Sep 30, 2014 and last updated Dec 10, 2020 by Benoit Giquel.
 Adenoviral vectors (AdVs) have been used for many years for in vivo delivery and gene therapy and represent one of the most studied viruses.
-Adenoviruses are non-enveloped double-strand DNA ...
+Adenoviruses are non-enveloped double-strand DNA viruses ...

 Adenoviral vectors (AdV) are attractive vectors for research applications and gene therapy: they can be produced at high titers, can accommodate large transgenes, transduce quiescent and dividing cells, and do not integrate into the host’s genome.
 The main challenge with using ...